-Texas Tech University School of Medicine is a regional medical school and a vital part of its philosophy of education and service is its outreach program.
+Texas Tech University Health Sciences Center School of Medicine is a regional medical school and a vital part of its philosophy of education and service is its outreach program.

-Unlike schools in large urban areas where the medical schoolmedical center complex may be located within a few square blocks of real estate, many of the Texas Tech University School of Medicine facilities and faculty are distributed throughout West Texas-an area encompassing approximately 135,000 square miles and 106 counties.
-The regional medical school concept complements the program of primary care with an emphasis in family practice training at TTUSM.
-In a large, urban medical center, primary and ambulant care may be only classroom concepts to medical students.
-At TTUSM students work and learn in actual primary health care delivery situations, in ambulatory clinical environments.
+Unlike schools in large urban areas where the medical schoolmedical center complex may be located within a few square blocks of real estate, many of the Texas Tech Health Sciences Center facilities and faculty are distributed throughout West Texas-an area encompassing approximately 135,000 square miles and 107 counties.
+The regional medical school concept complements the program of primary care with an emphasis in family practice training at TTUHSC.
+In a large urban medical center, primary and ambulant care may be only classroom concepts to medical students.
+At TTUHSC, students work and learn in actual primary health care delivery situations, in ambulatory clinical environments.